Ralph Branca: Career

 While it has been confirmed that the Giants executed a sign-stealing system, the lone dissenter is Sal Yvars.
 The rest of the team, including Brooklyn centerfielder Duke Snider, say there was "no playoff larceny" during the 3-game playoff, as the Commissioners Office was present, along with other dignitaries.
 Al Corwin, another member of the pennant winning Giants, also reminded others that "not many guys relied on it, because that pitcher isn't standing still, he's in the middle of his windup."
 As the sign stealing was only possible at the Polo Grounds, it would seem improbable.
 Thomson hit a game-winning home run in the first game at Ebbets Field off Branca.
 In the second game at the Polo Grounds, rookie Clem Labine pitched a shutout and the Dodgers won 10–0.

 As the Giants were losing in the top of the 9th, it would seem improbable that any kind of sign stealing was involved.
 This was all detailed in the HBO documentary 'Shot Heard Round the World'.
 Many surviving members of the 1951 Giants and Dodgers are interviewed, and Branca was the only one, other than Yvars, who believes Thomson took the sign.

-The pursuit of the homerun ball in the stands and afterward is a major thematic element of Don DeLillo's novel "Underworld."

 A back injury suffered during spring training in 1952 limited Branca's effectiveness thereafter.
 Branca appeared in only 12 games for the Dodgers during the 1952 season.
 In the eighth inning of Game 7 of the 1952 World Series against the New York Yankees, Branca was ejected from the dugout by home plate umpire Larry Goetz for bench jockeying.
 Branca was only the second player in MLB history to be ejected from a World Series, and the first who was not actually in the game at the time.
 He did not make an appearance in the series.

 Branca began the 1953 season with Brooklyn, but was claimed off waivers by the Detroit Tigers on July 10, 1953.
 The Tigers released Branca in July 1954.
 After he pitched batting practice for the Yankees, the Yankees signed him, and used him in five games later in the season.
 Branca pitched for the Minneapolis Millers in 1955, but was released due to ineffectiveness caused by an arm injury.

 In 1956, Branca appeared at Old Timer's Day for the Yankees, believing his career was over.
 His pitching velocity returned, and he signed with the Dodgers for the last month of the season, making one appearance.